CP LIVE: DIALOGUES TO GROW BY

 .

-CP LIVE is a curated series of Gardener-supporting CP interviews recorded and filmed live in front of an audience in select locations around the country in 2024 and 2025 exploring some of the most interesting lessons learned about who Big Gardeners are
+CP LIVE is a curated series of Gardener-supporting CP interviews recorded and filmed live in front of an audience in select locations around the country in 2024 and 2025, exploring some of the most compelling & important lessons learned in the first 10 years of CP

 and what they are growing in our world.